threefoldfoundation/www_threefold_marketplace/content/page/applications/all_apps/file_browser/index.md

 ## Open Source Solution: File Browser

-[File Browser](https://filebrowser.org/) is an open source, community-led "create your own cloud" type of solution which we have utilized and customized for the ThreeFold Now Marketplace.
+[File Browser](https://filebrowser.org/) is an open source, community-led "create your own cloud" type of solution which we have utilized and customized for the ThreeFold Marketplace.

 ## Why File Browser?